petri-labs/warmage/docs/basics/chain_id.md

 # Chain ID

-Learn about the Merlion chain-id format {synopsis}
+Learn about the Warmage chain-id format {synopsis}

 ## The Chain Identifier

 Every chain must have a unique identifier or `chain-id`.
 Tendermint requires each application to define its own `chain-id` in the [genesis.json fields](https://docs.tendermint.com/master/spec/core/genesis.html#genesis-fields).
-However, in order to comply with both EIP155 and Cosmos standard for chain upgrades, Merlion must implement a special structure for its chain identifier.
+However, in order to comply with both EIP155 and Cosmos standard for chain upgrades, Warmage must implement a special structure for its chain identifier.

 ### Structure

-The Merlion Chain ID contains 3 main components
+The Warmage Chain ID contains 3 main components

 - **Identifier**: Unstructured string that defines the name of the application.
 - **EIP155 Number**: Immutable [EIP155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) `CHAIN_ID` that